 The knights chorused in plushy voices made plushier by RADA that this was indeed so; and so were dismissed to their homes and eventually from the case. … There was no use cluttering up the case, thought Charlesworth, with impossible suspects.
 They had quite enough to go on with.

-So, in short, it’s a triumph which won’t blow you away with its atmosphere but deserves to be more widely available and just about lives up to its reputation.
+So, in short, it’s a triumph which won’t blow you away with its atmosphere but deserves to be more widely available [UPDATE: it was reprinted as part of the excellent British Library Crime Classics Range in August 2022] and just about lives up to its reputation.
 It’s interesting to note that the translator of the original French edition apparently didn’t understand Brand’s solution and so made up their own which resulted in the book being castigated in the country that had given the world Noel Vindry, Pierre Boileau and Gaston Leroux.
 Honestly, having now read it, I don’t see the problem: yes, there’s an expectedly nefarious take on the circumstances, but it’s actually a quite beautifully simple solution that builds on a key event earlier in the book and so should be simple enough to follow.
 Maybe they got their translator from the same agency that provided the sign language guy from Nelson Mandela’s funeral, I dunno, but if anyone has any perspective on this or can add any extra information I’d appreciate it…